mavaddat-javid-education/GetCodingKids/README.md

 7. CODE SKILLS: USING CSS CLASSES AND THE CLASS ATTRIBUTE
 <br/>Create CSS classes and apply them to your web page using the class attribute.
 <br/>[GET CODE](https://github.com/mavaddat-javid-education/GetCodingKidsMission1/blob/master/m1-cs-using-css-classes-and-the-class-attribute/src/index.html)

+### DO IT YOURSELF TASK:
+#### BUILD A WEB PAGE
+Use your new HTML and CSS skills to build a web page for Professor Bairstone that tells the world about the discovery of the Monk Diamond.
+Your web page should have an interesting layout and contain both text and images.